 - Syphilis is an extremely contagious STI that has been on the rise since the 1990s, particularly in developed countries.
-This infection, caused by the Treponema pallidum bacterium, manifests itself as a chancre and can develop and lead to other complications if not treated in time (neurological, cardiovascular, and ocular damage in particular).
+This infection is caused by the Treponema pallidum bacterium.
+It manifests itself as a chancre, can develop and lead to other complications if not treated in time (neurological, cardiovascular, and ocular damage in particular).

 - Gonorrhea, also known as gonorrhea or ‘clap’, is an infection with the bacterium Neisseria gonorrhoeae.
-All types of sexual intercourse can contaminate, including fellatio and cunnilingus, which are thought to be the cause of half of all cases of gonorrhea in France.
+All types of sexual intercourse, including oral sex can contaminate.
+They are thought to be the cause of half of all cases of gonorrhea in France.

-- Chlamydia is caused by infection with the bacterium Chlamydia trachomatis and is one of the most common STIs in Western countries.
-The majority of infected people have no symptoms and are often unaware that they have this STI, which is why it is considered a “silent disease”.
+- Chlamydia is caused by infection with the bacterium Chlamydia trachomatis.
+It is one of the most common STIs in Western countries.
+The majority of infected people have no symptoms.
+They are often unaware that they have this STI, which is why it is considered a “silent disease”.

-The presence of these silent diseases with sometimes irreversible consequences (chlamydia can affect fertility) requires regular testing, especially when risky sex has taken place.
+Silent diseases can sometimes lead to irreversible consequences (chlamydia can affect fertility).
+This is why regular testing are required, especially when risky sex has taken place.